Degrees in Human Services

 NOHS (National Organization for Human Services) was founded in 1975 largely because the state of human services education wasn’t meeting the needs of communities.
 Both professional care providers and politicians faced frustration in getting qualified candidates to work in an expanding and increasingly specialized field.

 There were already professional bodies out there to support social workers, therapists, counselors, and psychologists.
-But cooperation and communication between the fields was lacking.
+But cooperation and communication between the fields were lacking.

 With the support of both the National Institute of Mental Health and the Southern Regional Education Board, NOHS was created to develop and strengthen the kind of human services education programs at every level that would fix those problems.